 The purpose of having qualified and professionally accredited Counsellors on staff is to provide a variety of evidence based psychological interventions aimed at helping students to know their strengths and be empowered to move forward through circumstances in their lives that may be negatively impacting on their ability to be fully engaged in learning.
 Sometimes, in difficult circumstances, friends and relatives are unable to provide an objective viewpoint.
 Our Counsellors can offer this objectivity so that students and their families gain insight and learn strategies to assist in managing their situation.

 Our Counsellors provide a non-judgemental, confidential and safe environment in which to discuss issues.
-Confidentiality means that everything you say to in the counselling session will be kept private, unless permission is given to share the information with others.
+Confidentiality means that everything you say in the counselling session will be kept private, unless permission is given to share the information with others.
 In circumstances relating to an individual being at risk, or a criminal offence has been or is going to be committed, by law, we are mandated to report this to ensure safety.
 The Counsellor will discuss this with you and the best way to go about it.

-How to contact us…
+How to contact Counselling and Careers

-Some Support Services…
+Some Additional Support Services

 General mental health

 Parentline – a confidential and anonymous service for all Queensland parents.
 7 days a week, 8am to 10pm.
-Any parenting issue.
-Cost of a local call.
 Phone 1300 30 1300.

 Study Pathways and Careers

-Queensland Tertiary Admissions Centre (QTAC) – www.qtac.edu.au – Interactive website providing information for parents and students about all tertiary education providers and courses in Queensland and Northern New South Wales.
+Queensland Tertiary Admissions Centre (QTAC) – Interactive website providing information for parents and students about all tertiary education providers and courses in Queensland and Northern New South Wales. www.qtac.edu.au